elastic/kibana/x-pack/plugins/observability/dev_docs/slo.md

 For the APM SLIs, customer can provide the service, environment, transaction name and type to configure them.
 For the **Duration** SLI, a threshold in microsecond needs to be provided to discriminate the good and bad responses (events).
 For the **Error Rate** SLI, a list of good status codes needs to be provided to discriminate the good and bad responses (events).

-The **custom KQL** SLI requires an index pattern, an optional filter query and a numerator and denominator query.
+The **custom KQL** SLI requires an index pattern, an optional filter query, a numerator query, and denominator query.

 ## SLO configuration